ERCOT Organization Backgrounder

 Founded in 1970, ERCOT is an independent, not-for-profit organization responsible for overseeing the reliable and safe transmission of electricity over the power grid serving most of Texas.
 As the independent system operator (ISO) since 1996, ERCOT has been the broker between competitive wholesale power buyers and sellers.
 ERCOT ISO also provided the platform upon which Texas' electric utility industry made the transition to retail competition on January 1, 2002.

 The Power Grid

 Texas' main electric power grid is a network of more than 46,500 miles of long-distance, high-voltage transmission lines and substations that carry bulk electricity to multiple utility companies for distribution to their customers.
-This grid, which has about 78,000+ megawatts of available generation capacity, delivers approximately 90 percent of the electricity used by 24 million consumers in Texas.
+This grid, which has about 78,000+ megawatts of available generation capacity, delivers approximately 90 percent of the electricity used by more than 25 million consumers in Texas.

 The ERCOT region encompasses about 75 percent of the land area in Texas.

 The region does not include the El Paso area, the northern Panhandle (except for some transmission facilities built to move renewable generation from that region), a small area around Texarkana and a small portion of the region around Beaumont.

 ERCOT's members include consumers, cooperatives, independent generators, independent power marketers, retail electric providers, investor-owned electric utilities (transmission and distribution providers), and municipally owned electric utilities.